Mapping Artificial Intelligence by Exploring Possibility Spaces

 There are many standardized approaches for evaluating the performance of text generation models.
 In the paper presenting GPT-3, Language Models are Few-Shot Learners, GPT-3 is evaluated on a wide-range of natural language processing benchmark tasks, which include closed book question answering, finding the best ending to a story, translation, figuring out which word a pronoun refers to in grammatically ambiguous cases, common sense reasoning, arithmetic, and a series of other tasks.
 The long story, short is a minimally fine-tuned GPT-3 model does really well on most of these tasks.
 In an attempt to showcase GPT-3’s rote memorization, I’ll highlight GPT-3’s performance on simple arithmetic with a figure from the paper.

 On the X axis is the number of parameters in the text generation model, and on the Y axis is the accuracy on the arithmetic task.
 Let’s focus on the accuracy scores for GPT-3, which is the model with 175 billion parameters on the far right.
 What you see is that GPT-3 is near perfect in two digit addition and subtraction, but it’s only 80% accurate on three digit addition (e.g. 120+201) and it’s only 25% accurate on four digit addition (e.g. 1543+8008).
 Computers are really good at arithmetic, so what is going on here?
 GPT-3 is revealing its ability to parrot what it has seen and its inability to “think” critically.
 The fact is that GPT-3 has been trained on snapshots of the common crawl—the text of nearly every publicly available website on the Internet.
 It’s reasonable to assume the model has seen the answer to nearly all two digit addition problems.
 After all, there are only 8100 possible two digit addition problems and over 3 billion webpages in the common crawl.
 It’s impressive that the model can perform pattern matching for four digit addition at all, but the text generation model clearly doesn’t “understand” arithmetic.
+(Update 3/8/2021: And, a recent paper goes into more detail on how this model is quite poor at solving math questions).

 Speaking of math, there’s another GPT-3 example by Shreya Shankar that shows a pretty neat transformation of plain English to formal mathematical equations.
 As Shreya points out though, the transformation is amusingly brittle.
 When she replaces the = symbol in the equation description to the word “equals” the equation changes.